Stephen Bishop (singer): Music

 Bishop's composition "Separate Lives", sung by Phil Collins and Marilyn Martin, from the 1985 movie White Nights, was nominated for an Academy Award for Best Original Song.
 It lost to "Say You, Say Me" from the same film.
 Bishop wrote the song about his breakup with actress Karen Allen, who also appeared in Animal House.
 He said: "I write much better when I'm heartbroken and sad or melancholy."
 Other film music includes "Somewhere in Between" (written and performed) from The China Syndrome (1979), "Your Precious Love" (performed with Yvonne Elliman) from Roadie (1980), "If Love Takes You Away" (written and performed) from Summer Lovers (1982), "Unfaithfully Yours (One Love)" which was written and performed from Unfaithfully Yours (1984), "Something New in My Life" (performed) from Micki & Maude (1984), "The Heart Is So Willing" (performed) from The Money Pit (1986), "All I Want" (performed) from All I Want for Christmas (1991), and "You Can Do Anything" (written and performed by Bishop and Jeff Jones) from Barney's Great Adventure (1998).
 In addition, the original version of "Walkin' on Air" (written and performed by Bishop) was featured in the 1986 film The Boy Who Could Fly.

 In 1989, Bishop released the album Bowling in Paris with Phil Collins (the co-producer on some of the songs), Eric Clapton, and Sting contributing.
 The album included a revamped version of "Walkin' on Air", this time featuring drumming, production, and additional vocals from Collins.
 The version became a No. 13 hit on the Adult Contemporary chart.
 In 1987, the Norwegian swing/pop duo Bobbysocks! had recorded their own version of "Walking on Air" (as "Walkin' on Air") as the title track to their album Walkin' on Air.
+One of Bishop's best vocal performances was the song "(You'll Always Be) My Heart And Soul" on the soundtrack of the 1993 movie Heart And Souls.

 Bishop released his 20th and final album in August 2025.
-The album, titled THIMK, features Art Garfunkel AND Leah Kunkel.
+The album, titled THIMK, features Art Garfunkel and Leah Kunkel.